steven-noel-cruz/Threat-Hunt/Threat Hunt Challenge: Azure Abuse Notice.md

 **SHA256:**
 --The SHA256 hash provided (59474588a312b6b6e73e5a42a59bf71e62b55416b6c9d5e4a6e1c630c2a9ecd4) refers to the binary or script identified in this incident, useful for file identification in threat databases.

-This would be followed by a sequence of commands from the script designed to extract valid user accounts from the system and manipulate data for further use in an attack, and another script performing several actions related to system manipulation, persistence, and concealment.
+This would be followed by a sequence of commands from the script designed to extract valid user accounts from the system and manipulate data for further use in an attack, and another script performing several actions related to system manipulation, persistence, and concealment SHA256 hash provided (cbd686aa89749264552a9c11c3cf6a091991a123359ef2e5cafff3a0b05ef255).

 ![image](https://github.com/user-attachments/assets/486d37f4-8483-4fb1-9ef0-cd033ce2211e)
 ```